Landrover Defender 110 Td5 Elddis Crusader Super Storm

 Weight

-The Landrover Defender 110 Td5 with a Elddis Crusader Super Storm with an actual weight of 1870 kg is a match suitable for most journeys, sometimes with some limitations.
+The Landrover Defender 110 Td5 with a Elddis Crusader Super Storm with an actual weight of 1877 kg is a match suitable for most journeys, sometimes with some limitations.

 The motor preformance of the Landrover is in general just sufficient.
-But the weight of the Elddis with a User Payload (193 kg in the caravan and 200 kg in the car including passengers), is quite heavy.
+But the weight of the Elddis with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is quite heavy.
 Proper and careful loading is essential and don't drive too fast.
 Remember to load your caravan correctly, insuring that the noseweight of the caravan is sufficient and the weight is distributed properly!

 Flat roads